chrono234/E-commerce/README.md

 ## Description 📑

-This is a project to create a test online store and to practice the CRUD learned in alura resently.
+This is a project to create a test online store and to practice the CRUD.

 ![Project](https://raw.githubusercontent.com/chrono234/E-commerce/main/images/readme1.png)